Tips

 This is one of the most frequently asked questions we receive.
 And there is no single answer; it depends on the case!

 GPT-4 provides higher quality of the output, especially for complex questions.
-It's just a bit slower and more expensive (6x in our pricing, which is the most accessible out there).
+It's just a bit more expensive (6x in our pricing, which is the most accessible out there).
 Moreover, it follows the prompt much better and is very, very unlikely to hallucinate.

 So, in a nutshell: